-- Claims should not be signed or filed before last day of claim. - Most claimants will receive first benefit payment in about 3 weeks. - Claimants required to enroll in Direct Deposit. - No benefits are payable for late claims without good cause. - Railroad employers are notified of applications and claims; employer may respond to RRB with information relating to eligibility. - Claimant should be sure to claim rest days. - Only need to file one application (UI-1) per benefit year, even if multiple periods of unemployment. - Once an employee submits a claim online, all subsequent claims will be made available online only, and will no longer be mailed. - The RRB will provide biweekly claims as long as the employee remains unemployed and eligible for benefits. - Employees can use Benefit Online Services (at RRB.gov) to conduct business related to unemployment/sickness benefits. - See page 60 to learn how to establish an online account.
+- Claims should not be signed or filed before last day of claim. - Most claimants will receive first benefit payment in about 3 weeks. - Claimants required to enroll in Direct Deposit. - No benefits are payable for late claims without good cause. - Railroad employers are notified of applications and claims; employer may respond to RRB with information relating to eligibility. - Claimant should be sure to claim rest days. - Only need to file one application (UI-1) per benefit year, even if multiple periods of unemployment. - Once an employee submits a claim online, all subsequent claims will be made available online only, and will no longer be mailed. - The RRB will provide biweekly claims as long as the employee remains unemployed and eligible for benefits. - See handout in packet to learn how to establish an online account.